RxSwiftCommunity/RxGRDB/README.md

 }
 ```

 All elements are emitted in a protected database dispatch queue, serialized with all database updates.
-If you set `startImmediately` to true (the default value), the first element is emitted right upon subscription.
+If you set `startImmediately` to true (the default value), the first element is emitted synchronously, right upon subscription.
 See [GRDB Concurrency Guide] for more information.

 **You can also track SQL requests:**